ragabhumi/MRDP/README.md

 Overview
 ========

-MRDP used to create routine geomagnetic monthly report at geomagnetic observatory.
+MRDP is a program to create routine geomagnetic monthly report at geomagnetic observatory.
 It reads IAGA-2002 and IMFV1.22 geomagnetic data format and write the report in Microsoft Excel format.